NRCHKB/NRCHKB.github.io/content/wiki/service/irrigation-system/index.md

 Quick walk through of the services we are using...

 **IrrigationSystem:** this is *not* a bridged but a standalone accessory. `IrrigationSystem` will be the parent service to each of your valves.
-The `RemainingDuration` doesn't actually have any effect on Apple's Home app but it might show in the Eve or another HomeKit app.
+The `RemainingDuration` doesn't actually have any effect on Apple's Home.app but it might show in the Eve or another HomeKit app.

 **Valve:** these are linked services with your `IrrigationSystem` as the parent.
 The Characteristic Properties here are very important.
 An example set is shown below.